LogtalkDotOrg/logtalk3/UPGRADING.md

 -------------------

 The compiler no longer outputs XML documenting files for the compiled source files.
-The documenting support have been moved to a Logtalk application, `lgtdoc`, available in the `tools` directory.
+The documenting support has been moved to a Logtalk application, `lgtdoc`, available in the `tools` directory.
 This new tool takes advantage of the improved reflection API.